MohideenSheikSulaiman/SwiftConnect/Example/Transformers.md

 #### Creating your own transformer

-Absolutely !
-That's the core power of SwiftConnect the ability to create your own transformers which makes it very extendible.
+The core power of SwiftConnect is the ability to create your own transformers which makes it very extendible.
 Let's take a look on how can we create a String Transformer that transforms data to String.
 ```swift
 extension Future where Value == Data {